Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 ### Prerogatives

-Core team members may participate in formal votes, typically to nominate new team members and to elect the Steering Council.
+Core team members may participate in formal votes, typically to nominate new team members and to elect the Steering Council, as well as no confidence votes for the same Council.

 ### Membership